rramos/rramos.github.io/content/posts/auth0.md

 Ok, lets try to create a VUE application and configure Auth0 with it following the [tutorial](https://auth0.com/docs/quickstart/spa/vuejs/interactive)

+You can use the following repo reference for this article <https://github.com/rramos/vue-greeter/releases/tag/auth0>

 ### Requirements ###

 1. You should have created a Auth0 account